elixir-europe-training/Learning-Paths-Handbook/docs/index.md

 !!! overview ""
     :fontawesome-regular-bookmark: <span style="color: blue; font-size: 18px;">**Description**</span>
-    This handbook will serve as a **comprehensive resource hub** for exploring, designing, and implementing structured learning paths.
-It offers a wide range of materials, including **guidelines, case studies, examples, training resources, and best practices**, all aimed at supporting lifelong learning and the develoment of expertise across various domains.
+    This handbook is a **comprehensive resource** for exploring, designing, and implementing structured learning paths.
+It brings together **guidelines, case studies, examples, training resources, and best practices** to support lifelong learning and the develoment of expertise across various domains.
 The content is structured to guide users through key steps of Learning Path design and implementation.<br>
-    In the **“Designing Learning Paths”** section, you will find a simple and flexible six-step protocol that outlines practical steps for approaching the planning of Learning Paths tailored to specific target audiences and learning needs.
+    The **“Designing Learning Paths”** section presents a practical six-step protocol that can be adapted to different target audiences and learning needs.
     <br>
-    The **“Case Studies”** section provides real-world examples of Learning Paths successfully applied in various settings, offering insights into effective design choices and lessons learned.
+    The **“Case Studies”** section showcases how Learning Paths have been applied in real contexts, offering insights into effective design choices and lessons learned.
     <br>
     The handbook also emphasises the importance of integration and alignment with the Training Platform within ELIXIR in the corresponding **"ELIXIR Training Platform (Connections and Integration)"** section, showcasing how Learning Paths can be linked and embedded within a broader training ecosystem to maximise their impact.
     <br>